rkchung1/nvda-earnings-call-signal-extraction/README.md

 - Perform **sentiment classification** (positive / neutral / negative) on transcript chunks.
 - Optionally provide **embeddings** or other NLP features for more advanced analysis.

+### Market / Financial Data

+- **Alpha Vantage API**
+  - Queried via `requests` to fetch **weekly adjusted close prices** for NVDA.
+  - Backend computes:
+    - Per-quarter **price time series** (weekly points within each fiscal quarter).
+    - Per-quarter **percentage price change** (from first to last week of the quarter).
+  - Results are exposed and consumed by the frontend to:
+    - Render **quarterly price charts**.
+    - Overlay **price change lines** on the quarterly sentiment shift charts.

 ### Classical NLP / Scraping

 - **Scraping and HTTP clients**
   - `playwright` – for scripted, headless browser interactions (e.g., loading dynamic transcript pages).
-  - `requests` (and/or similar libraries) – for making HTTP calls to external websites that host transcripts.
+  - `requests` (and/or similar libraries) – for making HTTP calls to external websites that host transcripts and to financial data APIs.

 - **HTML parsing and text processing**
   - `beautifulsoup4` – for parsing and extracting transcript text from HTML.
   - Standard Python utilities for:
     - Cleaning and normalizing text.
     - Splitting transcripts into **Management** and **Q&A** sections.
-    - Formatting intermediate and final outputs into JSON files consumed by the frontend.
+    - Formatting intermediate and final outputs into JSON files consumed by the frontend (sentiment, strategic focuses, quarterly shift, and price data).

 ---